Tips and Tricks for Safe Searching

 NOTE: ***It is very important to not reveal personal information online and in a forum.
 You should not friend, chat or give your email out.
 To learn more about staying safe go to Quest 2 Danger! on the 21Things4Students website.

 TIP: Threads are a collection of Posts.
 The Posts are the replies in the Threads.

 4. A great way to learn how to do something is to use YouTube or SchoolTube.
 There seems to be a video for just about everything!
 What you and your students need to decipher is the accuracy of the information.

 4. Go to YouTube or SchoolTube and locate a video about the topic you have been researching.
 How reliable is the information?
-Create a citation for the video and copy the link into your word processing document.
+Create a citation for the video and copy the link into your Google Document.

 We know that when we use MeL that the information is accurate and reliable.

 With Google and other online search engines, we have to be careful as the information most likely has not been checked for accuracy by an authority on the subject.